dimitryzub/serpapi-blog-posts-archive/Google/google_images/google_images.md

 ### Using [Google Images API](https://serpapi.com/images-results)

 The main difference is that it's a quicker approach.
-No need to figure out regular expressions, create a parser and maintain it over time or how scale the number of requests without being blocked.
+No need to figure out regular expressions, create a parser and maintain it over time, or how to scale the number of requests without being blocked.

-Example with pagination and mulptiple search queries:
+Example with pagination and multiple search queries:

 ```python
 def serpapi_get_google_images():